vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 ## Getting Started with the Code

 Let us start our first training pipeline.
 Recall that Chapter 3 ended with failing to verify robustness.
 We used the model that was already pre-trained.
-Let is now try to train a similar model from scratch.
+Let us now try to train a similar model from scratch, in the plainest way possible, and see how robust it turns out to be.

 Here, we use the Fashion MNIST dataset to train a neural network.
 All files used in this example can be found in the [chapter-4/chapter-code directory](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-4/chapter-code) of the tutorial repository.

 First, we need some data to train on.
-This step is not specific to Vehicle, but it matters more here than in ordinary training: the constraint loss is evaluated on the same batch of images as the task loss, because the specification quantifies over a data set.
-Whatever we hand to the loss function must therefore match the `@dataset` declarations in the specification.
+Nothing here is specific to Vehicle, and the same loader serves both the plain network we train in a moment and the property-driven one later in the chapter.

 <div class="tabs-container">
   <div class="tabs-header">